mujthahid/shopping-cart/README.md

 # shopping-cart
-Trying to set up a small shopping cart as part of my project.
+Trying to set up a small shopping cart application as part of my project.